Project-Counter/cop5/source/04-reports/03-title-reports.rst

 Column Headings/Elements
 """"""""""""""""""""""""

 The following elements MUST appear in the tabular report in the order they appear in the table below.
-For guidance on how these elements appear in the JSON format, refer to the COUNTER_SUSHI API Specification (see :numref:`api` below).
+For guidance on how these elements appear in the JSON format, refer to the COUNTER API Specification (see :numref:`api` below).
 Mandatory (M) elements MUST be included in the report.
 The other elements MUST only be included in the COUNTER Report if called for (C), and if included they MUST be listed in Attributes_To_Show in the Report_Attributes header.

 Table 4.k (below): Column Headings/Elements for Title Report and Standard Views of the Title Report